ehc12345678/manager/readme/README.md

 manager, and a mix of both at the same time.
 Being technical will help me to understand the context of the work you do and to help with talking through code and architectural issues.
-I can do Pull Request reviews and even pitch with code, as the team needs.
-I also find great satisfaction the helping the individuals of all levels grow and develop their talents to meet their goals as well as building diverse teams that do great work, but also learn and have fun while they do it.
+I can do Pull Request reviews and even pitch in with code, as the team needs.
+I also find great satisfaction in helping individuals of all levels grow and develop their talents to meet their goals as well as building diverse teams that do great work, but also learn and have fun while they do it.